Green Mountain Club

 Wild Spring Edibles of the Northeast

-Are you intrigued by mushroom and plant foraging?
-Join Ari Rockland-Miller of The Mushroom Forager on a tour of spring’s wild tastes and tonics.
-In May, the woods burst with a profusion of tender new greens and mushrooms.
-This guided foray will explore the woods around Green Mountain Club as we learn about the culinary and medicinal treasures of springtime.
+Join Ari Rockland-Miller of The Mushroom Forager on a tour of spring’s wild tastes and tonics, beginning with a lesson on safely, ethically and fruitfully pursuing Vermont’s spring wild plants and mushrooms.
+Then, join a guided foray exploring the woods around club headquarters as we learn about the culinary and medicinal treasures of springtime.
 The foray will cover topics including safety, strategy, ethics and sustainability.
-Stick around for a tasting after the hunt!
+Stick around for a tasting after the hunt.

 Essentials of Map and Compass

-This two-day course will recertify those with current WFR certification through SOLO, WMA, WMI, NOLS and several other programs that meet criteria.
+This two-day course will recertify those with current WFR certification through SOLO.
 The course will be a mixture of traditional, classroom learning and outdoors, hands-on scenarios.
 This WFR Recertification is good for three years, and required CPR certification is good for only two years.
-We’ll hold an optional CPR course the evening of the first day.
+An optional CPR course will be held the evening of the first day.

 Recordings of Recent Events